adam-kehoe/ankylosing-spondylitis-risk-app/README.md

 ankylosing-spondylitis-risk-app
 ===============================

-This was from a short-term Coursera course offered by Johns Hopkins on using Shiny to create web applications.
+This was from a short-term course offered by Johns Hopkins on using Shiny to create web applications.

-**Important:** this is strictly for learning purposes only.
+**Important:** this is strictly for learning purposes only, and is not a substitute for professional medical advice.